mosip/documentation/docs/MOSIP-ID-Object-Definition.md

 }
 ```

-# ID Object
+# ID JSON
-ID object is an instance of the ID Schema (derived from ID Schema).
+ID JSON is an instance of the ID Schema (derived from ID Schema).
 It contains the basic details of an individual so that we can uniquely identify them in MOSIP.

 Below is a sample ID JSON for private packet as per the schema defined above:
 ```JSON